My Chestnut Herb Stuffing is rustic, flavorful, and packed with fresh herbs!

 Okay you guys.
-Seriously, this is THE best stuffing.
+Seriously, Chestnut Herb Stuffing is THE best stuffing.
 EVER.
 For real tho.
-I try not to say it too often, that something is “the best ever”.
+I try not to say it too often, that something is “the best ever.”
 But truly, this stuffing takes the cake.
 (Is that a saying?)
 Takes the cake?

 It wins.
 It’s amazing.

 I wish I could take all the credit for this one, but unfortunately I can’t.
-This recipe comes from one of my best friends, Rafi.
+Chestnut Herb Stuffing comes from one of my best friends, Rafi.
 The same Rafi who gave me the “best ever” Rafi’s Guacamole recipe!
 And actually, it comes from his Aunt Gail.
 So let’s all thank Gail now, because this stuffing recipe is the stuffing recipe to end all stuffing recipes!
 It’s so good I’m not even making sense anymore.

 As always, I’ve adapted it slightly and I cannot wait for you guys to make this!
 It’s so rustic, flavorful, and packed with fresh herbs!
 There might not even be any leftovers!